gpbl/react-day-picker/docs/Modifiers.md

-# Use of Day Modifiers
+# Matching days using modifiers

 _Day modifiers_ change the aspect of the day cells and/or customize the interaction with of the calendar.